Erasing Undesirable Influence in Diffusion Models: Introduction

 \section{Introduction}

-Diffusion Models~\citep{ho2020denoising,song2020denoising,rombach2021high} are now the method of choice in deep generative models, owing to their high-quality output, stability, and ease of training procedure.
-This has facilitated their successful integration into commercial applications such as \textit{midjourney}\footnote{https://docs.midjourney.com/}.
+Diffusion Models~\cite{ho2020denoising,song2020denoising,rombach2021high} are now the method of choice in deep generative models, owing to their high-quality output, stability, and ease of training procedure.
+This has facilitated their successful integration into commercial applications such as \textit{midjourney}.
 Unfortunately, the ease of use associated with diffusion models brings forth significant privacy risks.
-Studies have shown that these models can memorize and regenerate individual images from their training datasets~\citep{somepalli2023diffusion,somepalli2023understanding,carlini2023extracting}.
-Beyond privacy, diffusion models are susceptible to misuse, capable of generating inappropriate digital content~\citep{rando2022red,salman2023raising,schramowski2023safe}.
-They are also vulnerable to poison attacks~\citep{chen2023trojdiff}, allowing the generation of target images with specific triggers.
-These factors collectively pose substantial security threats.
-Moreover, the ability of diffusion models to emulate distinct artistic styles~\citep{shan2023glaze,gandikota2023erasing} raises questions about data ownership and compliance with intellectual property and copyright laws.
+Studies have shown that these models can memorize and regenerate individual images from their training datasets~\cite{somepalli2023diffusion,somepalli2023understanding,carlini2023extracting}.
+Beyond privacy, diffusion models are susceptible to misuse and can generate NSFW digital content~\cite{rando2022red,salman2023raising,schramowski2023safe}.
 In this context, individuals whose images are used for training might request the removal of their private data.
-In particular, data protection regulations like the European Union General Data Protection Regulation (GDPR)~\citep{voigt2017eu} and the California Consumer Privacy Act (CCPA)~\citep{goldman2020introduction} grant users the \textit{right to be forgotten}, obligating companies to expunge data pertaining to a user upon receiving a request for deletion.
-These legal provisions grant data owners the right to remove their data from trained models and eliminate its influence on said models~\citep{bourtoule2021machine,guo2019certified,golatkar2020eternal,mehta2022deep,sekhari2021remember,ye2022learning,tarun2023deep,tarun2023fast,chen2023boundary}.
+In particular, data protection regulations like the European Union General Data Protection Regulation (GDPR)~\cite{voigt2017eu} and the California Consumer Privacy Act (CCPA)~\cite{goldman2020introduction} grant users the \textit{right to be forgotten}, obligating companies to expunge data pertaining to a user upon receiving a request for deletion.
+These legal provisions grant data owners the right to remove their data from trained models and eliminate its influence on said models~\cite{bourtoule2021machine,guo2019certified,golatkar2020eternal,mehta2022deep,sekhari2021remember,ye2022learning,tarun2023deep,tarun2023fast,chen2023boundary}.